moorepants/me41035/content/pages/index.rst

 Partners
 ========

-Special Topics in Sports Engineering is part of A4SEE_ a Erasmus+ Knowledge Alliance project funded by the EU.
+Special Topics in Sports Engineering was part of A4SEE_ a Erasmus+ Knowledge Alliance project funded by the EU.

 .. image:: https://moorepants.info/mechmotum-bucket/logo-a4see-484x300.png
    :align: center